Predictable profit through small bets

-I live home, very tired.
-They’re about to go to sleep.
-And in the weekends, I also thinking about work.
-So maybe it may be a bit different for me as a dad, but still sort of the same concept that I’ve felt like, you know, my kids are going up and they spend time with them.
+I arrive home, very tired.
+They're about to go to sleep.
+And on the weekends, I also thinking about work.
+So maybe it may be a bit different for me as a dad, but still sort of the same concept that I've felt like, you know, my kids are growing up and they spend time with them.
 So I was looking at people around me at Amazon and there was noticing, you know, things are probably going to get worse, not better.

 I wasn't envying the lifestyle and being, getting a good sense of other people, no matter how much more they're getting paid or how much higher up they were.
 So I'd be fooling myself.
 If I were to believe it's going to be different for me is if I just get the next promotion or the next bonus, suddenly things are going to be better.

 So I jumped into to the self employment.
 And then once I did.Get all this flexibility I take immediately.
 I realized that I didn't see the one, this to be taken away from me.
 So suddenly I joke sometimes I joke tweet about this as well as my own.
 The business plan is not to go back to a full-time job.
 I'm not thinking about goals that I want be.
 A successful SaaS or this particular product or some idea or whatever, it's literally to make this lifestyle sustainable.

 So that's, I would say is it's, it's a different, I think it's a different attitude.
 And I think it's helps me with my decision making process as well, because when I do bump into these opportunities, so I get inspired to do something.
 I ask myself, is this going to increase the odds or is this likely to increase the odds of making this lifestyle sustainable or not?

 [00:23:28] Michaela: It's true.
 Yeah.
 We started sort of at the same time with the entrepreneurship.